How much can I save with a Hauseit Buyer Closing Credit?

 How much is the buyer closing credit?

-The exact amount of the buyer closing credit is subject to confirmation with our partner brokers, but you can expect a minimum of $20,000 on the average NYC apartment purchase.
-Our partner brokers are very reasonable people, so please feel free to discuss your unique situation with them and tell them what works for you!
+Estimate the amount of commission you will be rebated by using our interactive calculator above.
+Our partner brokers are very reasonable people, so please feel free to discuss your unique situation with them and tell them what works for you.

 Are there any hidden fees?

 No. You don’t owe us or our partner brokers anything at all because buyers’ agents get paid from a split of the built in listing commission.
 As a result, it is the seller who pays the agents on both sides.
 If you don’t take advantage of your right to free buyer representation, then you’ll simply allow the listing agent to keep both sides of the commission!